Tardo/docker-flask/README.md

 This docker image is prepared to run Flask applications using gunicorn.
 In addition, this image provides poetry and npm with rollup and postcss.

 #### Important notes

-- This image is for Flask projects using poetry, supervisor and npm.
+- This image is for Flask projects using poetry, gunicorn, supervisor and npm.
 - This image doesn't come with gunicorn and supervisor installed, this must be provided by your poetry configuration.

 #### Mount points of interest